plexmond/python-port-scanner/README.md

 - Mailgun API key
 - Sender's email

 These settings are located in `config.py`.
-You need to make this file yourself in the project root directory.
+By default it contains virtual environment variables you can put in GitHub actions.
-You can edit this file with the necessary values:
+You can edit the `config.py` file with these values below to make it run without environment variables:

 ```python
 class Config: